-The Gorge communities have been devastated by the fire and they need our support.
-These communities help make the Gorge a wonderful place.
-Visit the affected communities and thank the merchants and businesses for their perseverance and resilience during these past few weeks.
-Executive Director Kevin Gorman: It's Time to Reconnect With the Gorge
+Gorge communities have been devastated by the fire and they need our support.
+These communities help make the Gorge a wonderful place to visit.
+We encourage you to reconnect with the Gorge communities this fall and winter.

 Eagle Creek Fire General FAQ

 The fire has jumped around, creating a real mosaic.
 There will be partially burned areas, green areas and areas that have completely burned.
 Once the fire is out it will take time to conduct a full and thorough assessment of the fire by the Forest Service and other experts.
 View a map showing the fire boundaries and the soil burn severity.